sleepingkit/myblog/_posts/2020-05-08-flutter-google-admob.markdown

 - You will see the real ad when you build the `Release` version, and please `don't click` the ad by yourself, Google is watching you!
 He may warn you if you are doing this.

-- If your Admob account is `just created`, you may need to wait for the verification, your ads will be shown after received a verified email from Google.
+- If your Admob account is `just created`, remember to set the `Payments` setting and you may need to wait for the verification, your ads will be shown after received a verified email from Google.

 [flutter_native_admob]: https://pub.dev/packages/flutter_native_admob
 [firebase_admob]: https://pub.dev/packages/firebase_admob